 Main Branch – Normal operations -- 9:30 a.m. to 4 p.m.
 Monday through Friday; Saturday 9 a.m. to 3 p.m.

 East Branch: Closed

-Closures will be updated as information becomes available.
+Openings will be updated as information becomes available.

 In an effort to mitigate the spread of COVID-19, the Medical Group will follow the Department of Defense interim guidance on the use of face coverings for all persons entering DoD facilities.
 Effective immediately, ALL patients and visitors entering the medical facility will be expected to wear a face mask or covering at all times.
 Patients who believe they have been exposed or are feeling sick with a fever, cough, shortness of breath, sore throat, or body aches should speak with an appointment line operator before travelling to the clinic so that we can manage your care appropriately.